koechlm/Vault-Sample---Custom-Number-Provider/Readme.md

 CustomNumbering demonstrates the use of user-created numbering generation on the Vault Server, and its interactions with the Vault Client.

+Find a powerpoint slide introducing and explaining this sample more in detail in the subfolder of this solution: https://github.com/koechlm/Vault-Sample---Custom-Number-Provider/blob/master/CustomNumberingProvider/Autodesk%20Vault%20Professional%20-%20Custom%20Numbering%20Sample.pptx.
+All supplemental files listed in the slide deck can be found within the same solution subfolder.

 CustomNumbering contains the following features/concepts:
 - Select entity class with combobox control
 - Manage number schemes that utilize CustomNumberProvider via button controls